rontav/wouso-new/README.md

 * login with a connected account returns another user (if you login with a local account, connect your github account, logout, login with github, you do not get the local account)

+##QOTD
+* move all qotd module files inside package
+* find a way to insert game into app
+* qotd new question form validation
+* qotd play game